stevieraykatz/Sisyphus/frontend/README.md

 1. Init the frontend  (do this only one time)
 2.1 Go inside `frontend` directory.
-2.1 From root run `yarn install`, to install all deps.
+2.1 Run `yarn install`, to install all deps.

 2. Deploy the contract
 2.1 Go inside `chain` directory.